 There is a gradual shift in healthcare and assisted living, which has led to a higher demand for CNAs.
 To kick start your career, visit Los Angeles Career College or call 818.766.1000 today and talk to a professional academic advisor.

-Blended CNA (Online / In-Person) Program provides students a career through online live lectures, unlimited review questions, videos, and discussions.
-The blended CNA is designed to prepare participants for the state exam with more than 500 review questions various topics of care, stimulation skills videos, and the bast help of our content experts via online live lectures.
+Blended Nurse Assistant Program (Online / In-Person) provides students a career through online live lectures, unlimited review questions, videos, and discussions.
+The blended Nurse Assistant Program is designed to prepare participants for the state exam with more than 500 review questions various topics of care, stimulation skills videos, and the bast help of our content experts via online live lectures.
 A minimum of 60 hours theory and 100 hours of clinical rotations in a skilled nursing facility.
 Student must score a minimum average of 70% in theory on each written test from all the 17 modules.
-Upon successful completion of the course, the student is eligible to take the California State Examination to become a Certified Nurse Assistant (CNA).
+Upon successful completion of the program, the student is eligible to take the California State Examination to become a Certified Nurse Assistant (CNA).